 “I welcome this timely report.
 We are one of the world leaders for Carbon Capture and Storage and our £1bn competition to kick-start a cost competitive industry in the UK is making good progress.

 “The CCS Cost Reduction Task Force identifies the key areas that need to be addressed to drive down the costs of the technology and enable commercial deployment in the 2020s.
 We will be responding in detail to the report’s recommendations shortly.
 We are committed to working with industry so that CCS can realise its potential and compete on cost with other low carbon technologies without capital support from Government.”

 The CCS Cost Reduction Task Force published an interim report ‘The potential for reducing the costs of CCS in the UK’ on 21 November 2012.
 This report confirmed that fossil fuel power generation with carbon capture and storage (CCS) has the potential to compete cost effectively with other low-carbon forms of energy in the 2020s.

-The task force is chaired by Dr Jeff Chapman, the Chief Executive of the Carbon Capture and Storage Association (the body which represents the UK’s CCS industry).
-It brings together practical experience from industry and academics to look at opportunities for cutting costs right across the CCS chain (capture, transport and storage).
+The task force was chaired by Dr Jeff Chapman, the then Chief Executive of the Carbon Capture and Storage Association (the body which represents the UK’s CCS industry).
+It brought together practical experience from industry and academics to look at opportunities for cutting costs right across the CCS chain (capture, transport and storage).